Two Approaches to Opiate Addiction Treatment

 Unfortunately for the purist, the numbers tell a different story than the one they’ve been handed.
 (1) Studies have shown that drugs like suboxone and methadone increase the chances for long term recovery in statistically meaningful ways.
 They accomplish this by slowly repairing the damage done by opiate addiction.
 In a sense, that’s all there is to it.
 At a moment when our country is being absolutely ravaged by the opioid epidemic, we need an approach that gets the best results.

-But there’s more to the story.
-Being ‘clean’ is great.
-It’s wonderful and something to be proud of and treasured.
-But it is not the ultimate goal of recovery.
-And if it is, we need to rethink recovery.
+But, there’s more to the story.
+Being ‘clean’ is great, it’s wonderful and something to be proud of as well as treasured, but it is not the ultimate goal of recovery.
+If it is, we need to rethink recovery.
 The ultimate goals of recovery are contentment and feeling at home in the world.
 The goals of recovery are to stop hurting people and learn or relearn how to love.
 The goal of recovery is to participate fully in the human experience.
 Being ‘clean’ is a means, not an end.

 What matters is the work an addict does after they stop using.
 Whether they’re recovering by using the 12-step model, religion, therapy, or whatever, what matters is spiritual and emotional growth and repairing the damage done by the traumas that lead most addicts to opiate abuse in the first place.
 All by itself, being ‘clean’ won’t accomplish this.
 The opiate addict needs a solution with emotional and spiritual weight, not a social designation.
 If utilizing methadone or Suboxone maintenance helps get them there, then we are morally obliged to support their use completely.